-In June 2018, members of Boston Organ Studio will travel to Northern Europe to explore the region's rich musical landscape.
-Through visits to influential and historic instruments, the repertoire we study will be enhanced and our knowledge increased.
-In masterclasses with leaders in our field, our perspectives on performance will be broadened.
+In June 2018, members of Boston Organ Studio traveled to Northern Europe to explore the region's rich musical landscape.
+Through visits to influential and historic instruments, the repertoire we study was enhanced and our knowledge increased.
+In masterclasses with leaders in our field, our perspectives on performance were broadened.

-Beginning in Groningen, the Netherlands, we will visit some of the best-preserved 17th-century instruments in Europe — including the famous 1692 Schnitger organ of the Martini Kerk.
-Continuing through Hamburg, Germany to Göteborg, Sweden, we will there encounter a 21st-century scientific-based construction of a "17th-century Schnitger" organ, allowing us to compare its sounds with the originals we will have already played.
-In Denmark, we will visit the church where Dietrich Buxtehude served as organist early in his career and play the notable 1610 Compenius Organ, constructed exclusively of wooden pipes, in Frederiksborg Castle.
-Along the way, we will also encounter authentic Cavaillé-Coll, Willis, and Lundén organs (French, English, and Scandinavian/German Romantic), enabling us to perform our 19th and 20th-century repertoire and hear it in new and enlightening ways.
+Beginning in Groningen, the Netherlands, we visited some of the best-preserved 17th-century instruments in Europe — including the famous 1692 Schnitger organ of the Martini Kerk.
+Continuing through Hamburg, Germany to Göteborg, Sweden, we encountered a 21st-century scientific-based construction of a "17th-century Schnitger" organ, allowing us to compare its sounds with the originals we will have already played.
+In Denmark, we played the notable 1610 Compenius Organ, constructed exclusively of wooden pipes, in Frederiksborg Castle.
+Along the way, we encountered authentic Cavaillé-Coll, Willis, and Lundén organs (French, English, and Scandinavian/German Romantic), enabling us to perform our 19th and 20th-century repertoire and hear it in new and enlightening ways.